 TdF Put Right.
-TdF has the right to put its shares of CTSH to CCIC for cash if there is a change of control of CCIC.
-Such right is exercisable if (a) TdF has not exchanged its shares under the governance agreement by the second anniversary of the closing of the roll-up, or (b) prior to the second anniversary of the closing of the roll-up, if TdF has ceased to be qualified under the governance agreement.
-TdF will remain qualified under the governance agreement unless:
+TdF has the right to put its shares of CTSH to CCIC for cash (the "TdF Put Right") if there is a change of control of CCIC.
+Such right is exercisable if (a) TdF has not exchanged its shares pursuant to the Governance Agreement by the second anniversary of the closing of the Roll-Up, or (b) prior to the second anniversary of the closing of the Roll-Up, if TdF has ceased to be Qualified for the purposes of the Governance Agreement.